 - Hans Detweiler, Board Member, Clean Line Energy Partners

 - Cyrus Tashakkori, Board Member, Open Road Renewables

 Renewable Energy Associate

-Heather Thomson comes to us from the University of Delaware, where she earned a PhD in Marine Policy, focusing on energy issues.
+Heather comes to us from the University of Delaware, where she earned a PhD in Marine Policy, focusing on energy issues.
 While there she worked on multiple wind projects, looking at both land-based and offshore issues.
 Previously, she has earned a Master of Public Service and Administration and a Master of Science in Oceanography, both from Texas A&M University.
 Her bachelor’s degree is from Lehigh University.